verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ### North-South application traffic
 After Verrazzano is installed, you can deploy applications into the Istio mesh.
 When doing so, you will likely need ingress into the application.
-As previously mentioned, this can be done with Istio using the `Gateway` and `VirtualService` resources.
-Verrazzano will create those resources for you when you use an `IngressTrait` in your `ApplicationConfiguration`.
-The Istio ingress gateway created during installation will be shared by all applications in the mesh, and the `Gateway` resource is bound to the Istio ingress gateway that was created during installation.
-This is done by the selector field in the `Gateway`:
+As previously mentioned, this can be done with Istio using the Gateway and VirtualService resources.
+Verrazzano will create those resources for you when you use an IngressTrait in your ApplicationConfiguration.
+The Istio ingress gateway created during installation will be shared by all applications in the mesh, and the Gateway resource is bound to the Istio ingress gateway that was created during installation.
+This is done by the selector field in the Gateway:
 ```
    selector:
      istio: ingressgateway
 ```

-Verrazzano creates a `Gateway`/`VirtualService` pair for each `IngressTrait`.
+Verrazzano creates a Gateway/VirtualService pair for each IngressTrait.
 Following is an example of those two resources created by Verrazzano.

-Here is the `Gateway`; in this case both the host name and certificate were generated by Verrazzano.
+Here is the Gateway; in this case both the host name and certificate were generated by Verrazzano.
 ```
 apiVersion: v1